-Only the linear reservoir approach developed by Comola et al. (2015) has been implemented so far for the estimation of the subsurface flux discharge, but the modular structure of StreamFlow supports the integration of more complex, physically-based algorithms.
-The approach of Comola et al. represents each subwatershed as two superposed linear reservoirs, the lower one being filled at a maximum inflow rate R{max} (ms-1) and the upper one receiving the excess inflow water.
-The model behavior is controlled by three user-specified parameters: the mean characteristic residence times $\bar{\tau}{\text{res,u}}$ (s) and $\bar{\tau}{\text{res,l}}$ (s) in the upper and lower reservoirs, and R{max} .
+Only the linear reservoir approach developed by Comola et al. (2015) has been implemented so far for the estimation of the subsurface flux discharge, but the modular structure of StreamFlow supports the integration of more complex, physically based algorithms.
+The approach of Comola et al. represents each subwatershed as two superposed linear reservoirs, the lower one being filled at a maximum inflow rate R{max} (m s-1) and the upper one receiving the excess inflow water.
+The model behaviour is controlled by three user-specified parameters: the mean characteristic residence times $\overline{\tau}{res,u}$ (s) and $\overline{\tau}{res,l}$ (s) in the upper and lower reservoirs, and R{max} .
 The complete mathematical background underlying this approach is detailed in Comola et al. (2015); a summary of the main equations and an explanatory figure can be found in Appendix A. Depending on the approach used to spatially discretize the stream reaches, water flowing out of each subwatershed is either transferred to its associated reach as a whole or partitioned between the different cells composing the stream reach (see below).